LeducIT/captime-website/src/pages/blog/amrap.md

 ---
-title: 'AMRAP Guide: What kind of Workout? - 2022'
+title: 'AMRAP Guide: What are the benefits - 2022'
-description: AMRAP workouts involve doing as many repetitions of an exercise as possible during a set amount of time, without resting (or with very limited resting).
-AMRAP is an acronym for "as many rounds as possible".
-They can be beneficial to literally anyone at any fitness level.
+description: AMRAP is the short term for “As Many Reps/Rounds As Possible.”
+This CrossFit workout involves you competing with the clock, meaning that you have to complete as many reps or rounds as you can in a given time.
 author: Martin Donadieu
 date: 2022-01-12
 head_image: "/amrap1.webp"